 Canada imposes mandatory self-isolation for those returning

-Canada announced Wednesday it is imposing mandatory self-isolation for those returning to Canada under the Quarantine Act.
-Deputy Prime Minister Chrystia Freeland said it will begin at midnight Wednesday and the requirement will be for 14 days.
+Canada has imposed mandatory self-isolation for those returning to Canada under the Quarantine Act.
+Deputy Prime Minister Chrystia Freeland initially said the system would begin at midnight Wednesday and require 14 days of isolation.
+But several hours later, government officials said the quarantine order had been in effect for more than 12 hours already.

-“It will be a legal obligation for people entering Canada from outside Canada,” Freeland said.
-“Essential workers are excluded.”
-Freeland said penalties will be announced later Wednesday.
+"It will be a legal obligation for people entering Canada from outside Canada," Freeland said.
+"Essential workers are excluded."
+Freeland said penalties would be announced later on Wednesday.
 More than a million Canadians and permanent residents returned to Canada between March 14 to March 20, according to Canada Border Services.

 The mandatory quarantine will not apply to truck drivers and health care workers crossing the border.
 Canada relies on cross border trade for essential goods like food.
-Canada and the United States already closed the border for all non-essential travel.
-Freeland said those who have already returned should be be self-isolating at home already.
+Canada and the United States already closed their common border for all non-essential travel.
+Freeland said people who have already returned should be self-isolating at home already.
 She said it is critical to protect the health of Canadians and ultimately to ensure that the country's economic rebound comes more quickly.

-Prime Minister Justin Trudeau also announced his his government will offer $2,000 Canadian (US$1,395) a month, for the next 4 months, for workers who lose their income as a result of the pandemic.
+Prime Minister Justin Trudeau also announced his government will offer $2,000 Canadian (USD 1,395) a month, for the next four months, for workers who lose their income as a result of the pandemic.
 Trudeau said Canada is facing a once in a generation challenge and noted a million Canadians applied for employment insurance in a week.

 "Help is on the way," Trudeau said.
-Trudeau said if a Canadian loses their job because of COVID-19 - whether they are full-time, contract, or self-employed - the new benefit is available.
-He said if you are sick or quarantined, or looking after someone sick, the benefit is available.
-And and he said even if a worker is still employed, but not receiving income because of this crisis - the benefit is available.
+He said if a Canadian loses their job because of COVID-19 — whether they are full-time, contract or self-employed — the new benefit is available.
+He said it also covers a person who is sick or quarantined, or looking after someone sick.
+Workers still employed but not receiving income because of the crisis are eligible.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)